Russia continues to ''raise true hell,'' Ukraine governor says | Law-Order

 The British Defense Ministry reported Saturday that Russian forces in Ukraine were now being armed with "obsolete or inappropriate equipment," including MT-LB armoured vehicles taken out of long-term storage.

-The MT-LB entered service in the Soviet military in the 1950s and does not provide the same protection as modern armored vehicles.
+The MT-LB entered service in the Soviet military in the 1950s and does not provide the same protection as modern armoured vehicles.

 "While MT-LBS have previously been in service in support roles on both sides, Russia long considered them unsuitable for most frontline infantry transport roles," the British ministry said on Twitter.